sil-ai/bloom-parsing/README.md

 - dataset_stats.py then takes the resulting json and outputs various stats, dicts, etc., which I copy-paste into the top of bloom_captioning.py for example.
 For example the _BLOOM_LANGUAGES_ALPHA3_VALID is generated here.
 - bloom_captioning.py is the loading script for the captioning set, depends on the dictionaries above, and uses the "quarantine" field.
 - test_load.py tests the loading script and has some useful functions to, like, show one image or save off splits.
+- add_in_storylet_ids_if_they_dont_exist.py will take in a JSON, search through annotation fields, and add in the storylet_id field.
+Turns out having some unique value for each annotation is needed for some codebases.

 Important:
 - precompute_file_uuids_and_hashes: Given a directory of Bloom books, will calculate md5 and uuid for each file and output them.
 The resulting ids_and_hashes JSON is used in the pipeline above.